Our organisation

 Response to the climate emergency

 Climate change is taking the biggest toll on the world’s most marginalised.
 This is not an accident.
 The failure of governments and international agencies to effectively tackle structural inequalities has left many people from low-income countries at risk of the most significant effects of climate change.
+We are committed to reducing our carbon footprint and taking an environmentally responsible and sustainable approach to our work.
+We commit to doing this in three main ways:

 Fly less